Zi-YuanYang/Zi-YuanYang.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News & Updates
 - *2024.04*: &nbsp;🎉🎉 The journal paper "Design Ontology for Cognitive Digital Thread Supporting Traceability Management in Model-based Systems Engineering" is accepted by the _Journal of Industrial Information Integration_.
+It is a top journal (JCR 2.692, Q1) in Engineering domain with an impact factor of 15.7 in 2024.

 <span class='anchor' id='publications'></span>
 # 📝 Publications